ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 ---

-{PANEL:Overview}
+{PANEL: Overview}

-RavenDB makes it very easy to be embedded within your application, with RavenDB Embedded package you can integrate your RavenDB server with few easy steps.
+RavenDB makes it very easy to be embedded within your application, with RavenDB Embedded package you can integrate your RavenDB server with a few easy steps.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync embedded_example@Server\Embedded.cs /}